Sidemen: 2013–2020: Origins and initial popularity

-2021–present: Expanded content and continued growth
+2021–present: Expanded content, continued growth, and Olatunji's departure

 In August 2021, the Sidemen signed with a London-based digital talent management company called Arcade Media.

 In April 2023, the Sidemen garnered controversy when Olatunji said the racial slur "Paki" in a Sidemen Sunday video published on 2 April; a parody of the British game show Countdown.
 The Sidemen group were criticised on Twitter after a clip of Olatunji speaking the slur went viral, including criticisms from DJ and presenter Bobby Friction and comedian Guz Khan among others.
 Hours later, Olatunji tweeted an apology for the slur and announced that he would be taking a break from social media.
 The Sidemen Twitter account also released a statement the following day apologising for the slur, with the statement reading, "We stand against racism and discrimination of any kind and we failed to do that."
 The full video in question has since been privatised.
 In an interview held before the 2023 Sidemen Charity Match, Barn told the BBC regarding the slur that the group had "very serious meetings" about the acceptability of what they joke about, saying, "We had to acknowledge that things are different to when we first all started platforms and the world has changed as a place.
 We saw it as a lesson and moved on from there and I think people were very understanding of that and allowed us to carry on doing what we're doing with a better sense of responsibility."

 In July 2023, the group invested in The Fellas Studios, a production company founded by YouTubers Callum Airey and Joshua Larkin.
 On 3 July 2023, the group participated in a collaborative hide-and-seek challenge video with Paradise Wildlife Park, a Hertfordshire-based zoo.
 This initiative was part of a broader partnership aimed at supporting the zoo's conservation efforts.
 On 26 September 2023, the Sidemen signed with United Talent Agency, an American talent agency, for their representation in all areas of North America.
 On 17 August 2024, the group appeared and was ranked 21st on The Times's list of "The UK’s top 30 richest gamers and creators in 2024", estimating £50 million in fortune shared among the group.

+On 31 May 2026, Olatunji announced that he would be departing the Sidemen, and that his last video with them would be that day.
+On 5 June, the Sidemen issued a joint statement that confirmed Olatunji's departure and wishing him the best.
+The group also stated that they had intended to release a coordinated farewell video, but Olatunji independently uploaded his own announcement without informing the other members.